Protecting Yourself Protects Future Generations

 Generations is an educational campaign created by the Breast Cancer and the Environment Across Generations Community Advisors, a group of Child Health and Development Studies (CHDS) participants led by Zero Breast Cancer staff and CHDS researchers.
 Learn about the study that inspired this project.

-This project focuses on things we can do as individuals Working together, we can have an even greater impact.
+This project focuses on things we can do as individuals.
+Working together, we can have an even greater impact.
 Learn more about current actions you can take.
-Check out opportunities to sign petitions, call or write your elected representatives or vote with your pocketbook through organizations like Safer Chemicals/Healthy Families, Environmental Working Group, and Women’s Voices for the Earth.
+Check out opportunities to sign petitions, call or write your elected representatives or vote with your pocketbook through organizations like Center for Environmental Health, Toxic-Free Future, Environmental Working Group, and Women’s Voices for the Earth.